operation404/foundry_macro_collection/README.md

 ### Shadow of the Horned King
 Uses the D&D 5E system for Foundry v10.
-Some macros require Socketlib, Requestor, Boneyard Template Tools, or Boneyard Socketlib Companion.
+Some macros require Socketlib, Warpgate, Requestor, Boneyard Template Tools, or Boneyard Socketlib Companion.

 ### Lands Betwixt
 Uses a slightly modified version of SobranDM's Worlds Without Number system for Foundry v9.
 Some macros require Socketlib, Warpgate, DF Template Enhancements, Requestor, or Boneyard (before I split it into Boneyard Socketlib Companion).